Appendix B: Medical Retirement – Serious Illness

 1.4 Employee Initiated Process

-(b) (i) If the employee is unable to obtain a registered medical specialist opinion in a timely fashion, or by virtue of distance, then the employee will undergo a medical examination from a registered general practitioner.
-The general practitioner shall provide in writing the following:
+1. (i) If the employee is unable to obtain a registered medical specialist opinion in a timely fashion, or by virtue of distance, the employee will undergo a medical examination from a registered general practitioner.
+The general practitioner will provide in writing:

 • a description of the employee’s illness, a statement as to whether or not the employee will be able to wholly or substantially perform their duties both currently and in the foreseeable future, and the reasons for the decision; and